florinm03/NetLab/README.md

 NetLab is a web-based network topology simulator that allows users to create, visualize, and interact with virtual network environments.
 It combines a Vue.js frontend with a Python Flask backend to provide a seamless and interactive experience for network experimentation and learning.

+## Credits

+The backend of this project builds upon the work of **[JanBdot](https://github.com/JanBdot/NetLabBuilder)** in the NetLabBuilder project.
+We extend our gratitude for the foundational network topology and container management infrastructure that made this project possible.

 ## Features

 - **Interactive Topology Creation:** Easily create and configure network topologies such as rings, stars, trees and meshes.